Categories : Bows

 Virtual archery practice

-To practice archery safely and without neglecting the development of movement coordination, balance, endurance, and concentration, opt for virtual archery.
+To practice archery safely without neglecting the development of movement coordination, balance, endurance, and concentration, opt for virtual archery.
 The advantage of this type of equipment is its adaptability for all ages by adjusting its resistance (10 to 70 lbs).

 Referring to the ACCUBOW 1.0 TRAINING BOW, virtual archery practice requires: